arcapix/pixstor-search-plugins/community/ExtendedImageThumbnail/README.md

 This plugin generates thumbnail and preview images for additional image formats.

-By default, the builtin `ImageThumbnail` plugin only handles jpeg and dpx images.
+The builtin `ImageThumbnail` plugin handles JPEG and DPX images.
-However, under the hood, the builtin plugin uses `ImageMagick`, so should be able to support any format that [ImageMagick supports](https://www.imagemagick.org/script/formats.php#supported)

-This plugin overrides the builtin plugin's `handles` method to tell it that it should support additional formats.
+This plugin overrides the builtin plugin's `handles` method to add support for additional formats.

+Optional supported formats are those provided by the `ImageMagick` Libraries.
+[ImageMagick supports](https://www.imagemagick.org/script/formats.php#supported)

+Future iterations of the builtin `ImageThumbnail` plugin will support increased formats and as such you should ensure that any extension of additional formats does not conflict in future releases.

 ## Installing This Plugin